openshift/aws-account-operator/README.md

 ## 2.3.
 AccountClaim CR

-The AccountClaim CR holds the required data for cluster provisioning to build the cluster
+The AccountClaim CR links to an available account and stores the name of the associated secret with AWS credentials fort that account..

 ```yaml
 apiVersion: aws.managed.openshift.io/v1alpha1